ricardonovelot/Demos-/README.md

 <p>
     Demos is an internal iOS app built by the UX Design team at Whirlpool to explore and test high-fidelity design concepts. <br><br>
-    Created from the ground up, it replicates the actual product experience to tweak and validate interface ideas through quick user tests and stakeholder reviews. <br>
+    Created from the ground up, it replicates the actual product experience to tweak and validate ideas through quick user tests and stakeholder reviews. <br>
 </p>

 <h2>TestFlight</h2>